andrewcottam/web_apps/openlayers/verify_reports/README.md

 ```

 # Deploying
-Build then commit your changes and push.
+Remove the dist folder from .gitignore then build then commit your changes and push.
 GitHub will build the pages and then the app will be available at:

 https://andrewcottam.github.io/web_apps/openlayers/verify_reports/dist/index.html